dantosXD/coastaldraftlines/src/pages/index.md

   - type: section_posts
     title: Latest from the Blog
     section_id: latest-posts
-    subtitle: 'Learn more about our projects, get tips'
+    subtitle: 'Learn more about our projects, get tip, and more below.'
     posts_number: 3
     col_number: three
     actions: